 Some laptops running AMD graphics have FreeSync built into the display.
 They’ll say so on their spec sheet.

-In addition, any laptop with a RX 500-series GPU supports external FreeSync monitors.
+In addition, any laptop with an RX 500-series or newer GPU supports external FreeSync monitors.

 Here’s a list of every FreeSync laptop.

 Samsung has dozens of TVs with FreeSync.
-Of course, you could pair these displays with a gaming PC, but they primarily target those with an Xbox One X or Xbox One S, which both also support FreeSync (sorry, PlayStation fans).
+Of course, you could pair these displays with a gaming PC, but they primarily target those with an Xbox Series X or Xbox Series S, which both also support FreeSync (sorry, PlayStation fans).

 You turn on a TV’s FreeSync function by activating the Game Mode in its Settings menu.